 Horsemen in the desert, and now we're back at Cassidy's family home and we're listening to Cassidy's 93 year old sister!
 She says Cassidy and his brother spoke to Cassidy's dad and sister.
 She clearly has all of her marbles and when she says that she saw her brother it's the most convincing account.
 It's a touching story – she says that Butch's conversation kept coming back to his mother, and how he'd shamed her through his life of crime.
 She says that her brother died in 1937.

 Sad harmonica over silhouetted horsemen.
 Back to Nimoy.
-He suggests a Washington man who may have been Cassidy in his later years, suggesting a strong similarity.
+He suggests a Washington man who may have been an elderly Cassidy, suggesting a strong similarity.
 As usual, when In Search Of… suggests a similarity between two pictures, I can't see it.
 Nimoy says we have no idea of what happened to Sundance and his girlfriend.
 Summing up, end.

 After an entertaining start, the back half of the episode is basically the least interesting sighting episode yet.
 Just account after account that could be summed up as 'I or someone else saw Butch Cassidy after his alleged death.'
-Worse, most of the witnesses are laconic Western types, whose story runs maybe two or three sentences.
+Worse, most of the witnesses are laconic Western types, and their stories tend to run only two or three sentences.
 It's seriously uninteresting.

 Nothing particularly memorable this week.